JakubBialoskorski/go-says-hello/README.md

 `<IP>` is the public address, assuming you've opened port `8080` for inbound traffic.

-Both CAN be opened from localhost, but you'll probably get IPv6 or container's IP.
+Both CAN be opened from localhost, but you'll probably get IPv6 or container's IP as a result, which breaks the purpose of this repository.

 ---
 Development: